MatousAc/julipp/README.md

         * y(3) # cannot call this (in both implementations)
         * y3 # well, this is just a variable, guys
         * 3 y # no spaces!
-- [ ] null value: there is a nil value - "nothing"
+- [x] null value: there is a nil value in julia called "nothing". the other null (uninitialized variables) is treated as no value at all (errors)
 - [x] identifiers
   - [x] *identifiers* can begin with "a-z", "A-Z", or ascii symbols such as "_" if that character is not otherwise used by the language (we're not using "#^-+=!@~" and such)
   - [x] I won't allow access to purely underscore variables